VILLASframework/VILLASweb-backend/README.md

  - Let user change own properties if not admin
  - Add local console log to res.send(err) calls
  - Add proper 404 to all routes
- - Add relationship from plot to visualization
+ - Add proper error messages to all routes
+ - Handle missing objects (e.g. visualization is removed and belonging project does not exist anymore)
+ - Save model creation date